abisee/story-generation-eval/README.md

 # story-generation-eval
-Code for the paper "Do Massively Pretrained Language Models Make Better Storytellers?"
+Code for the paper "Do Massively Pretrained Language Models Make Better Storytellers?" - will be provided soon!